sunkejl/artisan/Gitbook/computer_system/chapter_1_A_Tour_Of_Computer_System/Section_1_1 _Information_Is_Bits_+_Context.md

 Origins of the C programming languageC was developed from 1969 to 1973 by Dennis Ritchie of Bell Laboratories.

-The American NationalStandards Institute (ANSI) ratified the ANSI C standard in 1989, and this standardization later becamethe  responsibility  of  the  International  Standards  Organization  (ISO).
+The American NationalStandards Institute (ANSI) ratified the ANSI C standard in 1989, and this standardization later became the  responsibility  of  the  International  Standards  Organization  (ISO).

-The  standards  define  the  Clanguage and a set of library functions known as theC standard library.
+The  standards  define  the  C language and a set of library functions known as the C standard library.

 Kernighan and Ritchie describe ANSI C in their classic book, which is known affectionately as “K&R” [58].